moj-analytical-services/rpackage_training/README.md

 major number, a "minor change" will increment the minor number and a "patch change" will increment the patch number.
 The type of version change is linked to the type of code changes you make.
-The full [Semantic Versioning specification](https://semver.org/) is worth reading and learning (especially points 2-8) but a basic summary for now now:
+The full [Semantic Versioning specification](https://semver.org/) is worth reading and learning (especially points 2-8) but a basic summary for now:

 * **You must not change your package without also changing the version number**.
 * If your code update contains any backwards incompatible (breaking) changes e.g. removing/renaming a function, changing an argument name, etc you must implement a **major** version change.